Ukrainian KRAIL bribery issues and how gambling is connected to poverty in the UK

 The United Kingdom

-More than one fifth of gambling premises in Great Britain are located in the most deprived 10% areas in Britain, according to new research by the University of Bristol.
+More than one fifth of gambling premises in Great Britain are located in the most deprived 10% areas in Britain, external linkExternal links are prohibited by the University of Bristol.
 This covered betting shops, as well as casinos, bingo venues, family entertainment centres (FECs) and adult gaming centres (AGCs).

 The report found that while there had been a nearly 16% drop in the number of retail gambling locations between March 2018 and November 2020, land-based venues still accounted for 44% of Britain’s gross gambling yield (excluding lotteries) prior to the first novel coronavirus Covid-19 lockdown – around £5.0bn (€5.83bn/$6.82bn).